MengqiLi0000/MengqiLi0000/README.md

 ## Hi there 👋 I'm Mengqi [MON-chee]
 I like machine learning and nonparametric statistics.
 I also build and train models.
+I enjoy studying shapes, space and time, so my subinterests are geometry and spatiotemporal analysis.

 ## Research